 Photo by Millennium Park

 Beyond planting more trees, the City of GR is committed to creating more parks.
-The City recently announced that it will join the 10-Minute Walk campaign, a partnership between The Trust for Public Land, National Recreation and Park Association and the Urban Land Institute aimed at ensuring there’s a great park within a 10-minute walk of every person, in every neighborhood, in every city across America.
+The City is a member of the 10-Minute Walk campaign, a partnership between The Trust for Public Land, National Recreation and Park Association and the Urban Land Institute aimed at ensuring there’s a great park within a 10-minute walk of every person, in every neighborhood, in every city across America.

 A place for everyone